 Why New Builds Appeal to Investors

-Despite the tax disadvantage, existing properties can still offer strong upside—particularly if you’re willing to roll up your sleeves.
+Existing properties offer strong upside-particularly if you're willing to roll up your sleeves.
 Buying a do-up at a discount and renovating strategically can generate immediate equity.
-In some cases, you may even be able to add a second dwelling, which could then qualify as a “new build” for tax purposes (check with your accountant first).

 The Financial Mechanics of Building

 Building a new home introduces two main financial structures: turn-key contracts and progress payment contracts.
 Turn-key contracts require only a small deposit up front, with the remainder paid upon completion.
-Progress payment contracts, however, require staged payments as the build progresses.
-This can mean paying both rent and part of your mortgage during the build period, which might stretch your budget.
+Progress payment contracts require staged payments as the build progresses.

 What's Right for You?